A Weekly Game Jam game where participants had to create a game that falls within the theme of "Invisible".

 Trello ended up working extremely well, items that were put in the backlog were being moved into the current sprint column as they were being worked on and moved to the done section as they were finished.
 Trello has

 For the player visibility, we decided it would be easier to use a shader that highlights the player avatar blue to communicate to players that they are invisible.
-Although we could have found a better solution, no one on the team was very knowledgable about Unity's shader graph so we decided to stay true to the scope we set from the start and use simple visuals.
+Although we could have found a better solution, no one on the team had used Unity's shader graph so we decided to stay true to the scope we set from the start and use simple visuals.

 Two days before the jam was over the unthinkable happened.
 I broke the artificial intelligence!
 When trying to implement the line of sight feature I broke the very thing that made our game what it is.
 Without the security guards properly chasing the player, there is no game.
 This was the beginning of my self-inflicted crunch.